I am Dhaval Adjodah and I am the co-founder and CEO of MakerMaker.AI where we are building AI agents (that build agents)n.

-My PhD thesis was in computational social science and reinforcement learning, during which I was also a member of the Harvard Berkman Assembly on Ethics and Governance in Artificial Intelligence.
+My PhD thesis was in reinforcement learning and computational social science, during which I was also a member of the Harvard Berkman Assembly on Ethics and Governance in Artificial Intelligence.
 Previously, I worked as a data scientist in banking and insurance, consulted with the Veterans Health Administration, and founded two startup incubators.
 I hold a masters degree from the Technology and Policy Program from the (now) MIT Institute for Data, Systems and Society, and a bachelors in Physics, also from MIT.

 I enjoy being of service to the computer science and social science communities, most recently as a member of the organizing committee of the AI for Social Good conference workshop series, and on the program committees of the Black in AI initiative and Theoretical Foundations of Reinforcement Learning workshop.